 Many entrepreneurs need a little help managing the books.
 If your day job involved accounting or tax prep, then you might want to consider providing financial consulting services in retirement.
 Not only can you start this small business with little to no capital, but you can perform your services from home or anywhere else with a Wi-Fi connection.

 Retired teachers and librarians are uniquely suited to start tutoring businesses.
 With competition becoming increasingly fierce at top colleges, a growing number of parents are paying big bucks for private tutoring.
 Seniors can capitalize on this trend by offering subject matter tutoring, SAT prep, college essay writing support, and more.
 As a bonus, you can set your own rates and hours and tutor only as many students as you desire.
-According to a recent, the average tutor takes in between $45 and $60 per hour.

 If you’d rather freelance than form your own business, consider signing up with a service like.
 You can create a profile conveying your knowledge and experience and find clients in your local area.